What are the most important things to know about raltegravir?

 - 25-mg and 100-mg chewable tablets

-- 100-mg single-use packets for oral suspension
+- 100-mg single-use packets of granules for oral suspension

 Take raltegravir according to your health care provider’s instructions.
 Do not miss aof raltegravir, and do not change your dose or stop taking raltegravir without first talking with your health care provider.